CEI-lab/ece3400-2017/docs/lab3.md

-# Lab 3: FPGA Video Controller and Sound Generation
+# ECE3400 Fall 2017
-## ECE 3400 Fall ’17
+## Lab 3: FPGA Video Controller and Sound Generation

 ### Objective
 In lab 3, you will create the foundation for the final Arduino/FPGA basestation by creating a framework for storing and displaying maze data on and generating sounds on the FPGA.
 In the final competition, all maze information discovered by the robot must be transmitted from the basestation Arduino to the FPGA, and then drawn on a VGA monitor.
 Once the maze has been completely mapped, the FPGA must generate a short tune to signify that the maze-mapping is done.